yamunariver/English/README.md

 ### we use `ON` to talk about `LEFT` and `RIGHT`

+### I received a ticket for a Microsoft Office installation.
+Should I proceed with the installation?
 ####  Tell them what you did to turn the situation around.
 ####  they will be like that until will they get you know you better
 ####  In the first couple times I was litle bit ` `, then again I got used to it